IBM/ibm-block-csi-driver/README.md

 .
 In Kubernetes v1.13, this feature was disabled by default (the feature was alpha).
 To enable the use of CSIDriver on this Kubernetes version, perform the the following steps:

-**Note:** If the feature gate was not enabled, CSIDriver for the ibm-block-csi-driver will not be created automatically.
+**Note:** If the feature gate was not enabled, CSIDriver for the block.csi.ibm.com will not be created automatically.

 1. Ensure the feature gate is enabled via the following Kubernetes feature flag: --feature-gates=CSIDriverRegistry=true For example, on kubeadm installation, add the flag inside `/etc/kubernetes/manifests/kube-apiserver.yaml`.